vaishnaviwalukar/Diabetes-Prediction/README.md

 As a result got Logistic Regression as the best model with 82 % Accuracy.
 This Project is good for Data Analysis and Predictive modeling Tasks.

-I would love If You give Star for My Performance
+I would love If You give Star for My Performance.